 St John of Shanghai and San Francisco is also known as St John Maximovich and as St John the Wonderworker.
 His feast day is celebrated on the Saturday nearest to July 2.
 In 2015 we celebrated his feastday on July 4, in 2016 it fell on 2 July precisely, and in 2017 it was on 1 July.
-This year it will be on 30 June, when we will also have a Parish Feast Day Garden Party after the Divine Liturgy and in 2019 on 29 June when we again celebrated our Parish feast day.
+This year it was on 30 June, when we also had a Parish Feast Day Garden Party after the Divine Liturgy and in 2019 on 29 June when we again celebrated our Parish feast day.

 Troparion of St. John of Shanghai and San Francisco (tone 5)